Plan and manage cases in the eDiscovery Center

-Type a title and description for your case.
+Enter a title and description for your case.

 Under Select a template, make sure that eDiscovery Case is selected.

-Under User Permissions, select whether or not to keep the same permissions as the parent site or use unique permissions.
+Under User Permissions, select whether to keep the same permissions as the parent site or use unique permissions.
 If specific people will need access to this case, but not to other cases, you should choose Use unique permissions.

 Add sources and place them on hold